Darkelf2024/Darkelf-Browser-Hub/README.md

 ---

 ## 🌟 Summary

-Darkelf Browser redefines **anonymous browsing**, **post-quantum cryptography**, and **forensic resistance**.
+Darkelf Browser delivers **ephemeral execution**, **on-device threat detection**, and **post-quantum integrity validation** in a native macOS environment.

-Built by security researchers for advanced users — it combines stealth, privacy, and cryptographic rigor in one unified ecosystem.
+Designed for advanced users, it minimizes data persistence while enforcing isolation and continuous integrity monitoring.

-**Explore.
-Research.
-Stay invisible.**
+**Browse with confidence.
+Detect anomalies.
+Preserve privacy.**

 > “Darkelf does exactly what it is supposed to do.” — *Darkelf Dev Team*